navis-org/skeletor/README.md

 <trimesh.Trimesh(vertices.shape=(6582, 3), faces.shape=(13772, 3))>
 ```

-Next see if we there is stuff to fix in the mesh (degenerate faces, duplicate
+Next see if there is stuff to fix in the mesh (degenerate faces, duplicate
 vertices, etc.):

 ```Python